reagangonzales/CSC120-A6/reflection.md

 - What are your initial impressions of how `Inheritance` affects your programming?
 - What worked, what didn't, what advice would you give someone taking this course in the future?

+Overall my impression of inheritance is it makes the code more organized and reusable.
+It allowed me to not have to duplicate code in each class.
+Having a clear base class like Building worked well because it centralized shared attributes and methods, making House, Library, and Cafe simpler and more focused on their unique characteristics.
+My biggest mistake was trying to first work on all the classes at the same time.
+It's best to follow instructions and take each class one at a time.
+My advice for future students, I’d suggest getting comfortable with understanding how the parent-child class relationships work in inheritance and practicing with different constructors and methods.
+Also continue to use office/TA hours and ask classmates for help if needed.